Who must file

 Individual Declaration Of Exemption

-Select this line to file an Individual Declaration of Exemption.
+If the taxpayer is exempt from municipal tax, select this line to complete the RITA Declaration of Exemption.
 If filing the Ohio tax return MFJ, select either Taxpayer or Spouse to indicate whose name prints first on the declaration.
-Select the appropriate reason(s) for exemption in the menu provided.

 Heading Information

-Residency Status - Select the residency status appropriate for this situation:
+Select your residency status - Select the residency status appropriate for this return:

-- Full-year: The taxpayer lived in one or more RITA municipalities for all the tax year.
+- Resident: The taxpayer lived in one or more RITA municipalities for all the tax year.

-Extension - If a federal extension has been filed, or if Form 32-EXT has been filed, change this line from No to Yes.
+Do you have an extension? - If a federal extension has been filed, or if Form 32 EST-EXT has been filed, select Yes, otherwise select No.

-Note: If a federal extension has been filed, the municipal income tax return is automatically extended and a separate municipal extension (Form 32-EXT) is not needed.
+Note: If a federal extension has been filed, the municipal income tax return is automatically extended and a separate municipal extension (Form 32 EST-EXT) is not needed.

-May RITA discuss return with preparer? - Select Yes or No.
+May RITA discuss this return with the preparer? - Select Yes or No.

 - The physical address may or may not be in the same municipality as the mailing address.